 Liptrap directed more tweets at Human Rights Watch, where Lakhdhir sits on the board, and at Harvard, which he attempted to persuade to de-platform Lakhdhir and his wife, who were booked to speak at an event.

 Liptrap defended his tweets in a letter to Stephenson Harwood.
 "It is my prerogative and indeed my duty as a male lawyer to speak out against gender discrimination, harassment, bullying and the like, no matter the personal cost", he wrote.
 "I refuse to stay quiet".
-He said Christie had no input into his campaign, arguing, "I am fully capable of drafting tweets, without instruction or suggestion".
+He said the claimant had no input into his campaign, arguing, "I am fully capable of drafting tweets, without instruction or suggestion".

 He certainly made use of the spare time a student enjoys.
 Liptrap also contacted over 30 staff at Human Rights Watch suggesting Lakhdhir was being accused of sex discrimination and harassment.
 He emailed every single Paul, Weiss partner.
-Then on 14 December 2018 he emailed everyone at Stephenson Harwood demanding they apologise for accusing him of defamation, stop suggesting he was tweeting on Christie's behalf, and remove his tweets from their discovery bundle.
+Then on 14 December 2018 he emailed everyone at Stephenson Harwood demanding they apologise for accusing him of defamation, stop suggesting he was tweeting on the claimant’s behalf, and remove his tweets from their discovery bundle.
 “If my requests are not met reasonably soon", he wrote, "the circumstances are going to grow far, far worse for anyone in your firm that had any part to play in this wretched string of events, the nature of which is bound to quickly become very public.”

 Liptrap told RollOnFriday, "The respondents were obviously hoping that a preliminary hearing and the threat of a strike out would make the allegations go away.
 This has ultimately been their principal problem from the beginning.
 They want to bully, threaten and silence any person, connected to the litigation or not, who confronts them about what they (allegedly) did".